NSSAC/WH-challenge-baselines/README.md

 # Introduction

-This repository contains example implementations for centralized models for the Public Health use case for the US/UK PETS challenge.
+This repository contains example implementations for centralized models for the Pandemic Response and Forecasting use case for the [US/UK PETS Prize Challenge](https://petsprizechallenges.com/).
 It contains code to generate features from the synthetic data provided for competitors, as well as implementations of example baselines.
 It additionally contains sample from the US network and disease states to demonstrate data formatting expectations.